tylertitsworth/5th-age-srd/Classes/Barbarian.md

 ## Ability Scores

-Barbarians gain a +2 class bonus to Strength or Constitution, as long as it isn't the same ability you increase with your +2 racial bonus.
+Barbarians gain a +2 class bonus to Strength or Constitution, as long as it isn't the same ability you increase with your +2 species bonus.

 ## Skills